How do you define data people?

 After all, good data infrastructure is only good if non-data teams are enabled to utilize the data in their daily workflows.

-I’ve dedicated several issues of this newsletter to this topic (start with this one if you’re curious) so it’s truly gratifying to see more people acknowledge and talk about the current gap between data people and non-data people.
+I’ve dedicated several issues of this newsletter to this topic so it’s truly gratifying to see more people acknowledge and talk about the current gap between data people and non-data people.

-I rarely quote others but I’m compelled to share Tristan Handy’s words from a recent issue of his newsletter:
+I rarely quote others but I’m compelled to share Tristan Handy’s words from a an issue of the dbt newsletter:

 Sometimes this division is used cynically by those with tremendous technical skill in the creation of data assets to talk down to folks who don’t possess those same technical skills.
 There is a common assumption that all data skills are about creating data assets.